Frequently Asked Questions

 Do you accept reservations?

 We accept dinner reservations for parties up to 7 guests.
 Please check Resy, or call the restaurant or email email@example.com to make a dinner reservation.
 We do not accept brunch reservations, please join us as a walk-in.

 Can you accommodate large parties?

-We can accommodate parties of up to 6 guests (anything larger requires a full buyout of the restaurant).
-Please email firstname.lastname@example.org to inquire.
+We can accommodate parties of up to 7 guests.
+Anything larger requires a full buyout of the restaurant.
+Please email firstname.lastname@example.org to inquire about private events.

 What is the wait time for walk-ins?

 Our wait time varies from day to day, but it is best to get here early to guarantee a seat.
 Please note, we only seat complete parties.

 What is the wine corkage fee?